doctea/drum2musocv/README.md

    - make this so can switch between modes...

  - Replace DebounceEvent library with one that doesn't need patching

- - Euclidian fills on last bar of phrase.
-Multiply the track parameters to increase/decrease density?

  - Latency/flam/swing on euclidian tracks.
 Adjust the euclidian loop to check a copy of received_ticks that is adjusted by the appropriate latency
 	- ie if latency is set to -6, then remove 6 from received_ticks before tests is on bar etc